ca098/JobScheduler/README.md

 # JobScheduler

-This is a JavaFX program which generates a set of jobs from a psuedorandom number generator (PRNG), and shows the schedule of each job to a resource at every given stage.
+This is a JavaFX program which generates a set of jobs from a psuedorandom number generator (PRNG), and shows the schedule of each job to a resource at every given stage and outputs the cenergy function of the given schedule via a given pMin and pMax value.

 The output can be selected as either a __.txt__ file or a __.csv__ file.
 With the files being saved in the directory of the program under:
 ```